NunatuKavummiut: Changing usage

 Until the 1970s, the terminology used for the People of NunatuKavut was often applied by outsiders.
-Exonyms for the peoples today comprising the NunatuKavummiut have included Anglo-Esquimaux, Esquimaux, Labradorians, livyeres, planters, Settlers or mixed settlers, Southlanders, and more pejorative terms such as half-breeds and half-castes (some of which had also been used to refer to other groups, such as the Métis Nation and Kablunângajuk).
+Exonyms for the peoples today comprising the NunatuKavummiut have included Anglo-Esquimaux, Esquimaux, Labradorians, livyeres, planters, Settlers or mixed settlers, Southlanders, and more pejorative terms such as half-breeds and half-castes (some of which had also been used to refer to other groups, such as the Métis Nation and Kablunângajuit).

 Around 1975, some south-central Labradorians of Inuit and European heritage began to use the term Métis, which means "mixed" in French, to replace the use of derogatory terms such as half-breed.
 The term became more popular after the formation of the Labrador Métis Association in 1981, and its incorporation in 1985.
 Even then, not all NunatuKavummiut used Métis, and the term sometimes caused confusion with the mixed Indian-European Métis Nation – an unrelated Indigenous group based in West Canada.
 Additionally, many of the Indigenous people of south-central Labrador called themselves Inuit or used both names interchangeably.
 (Note: According to the 1996 Report of the Royal Commission on Aboriginal Peoples, Volume 4, most NunatuKavummiut identified themselves as Métis in the 1991 Aboriginal peoples survey, but a significant number had previously identified themselves as Inuit or Innu on census forms, based on their ancestry.
 Recent census data shows most inhabitants of NunatuKavut continue to use Métis as their self-designation for official purposes.)
 This has led to combined terms such as Inuit-Métis also being used.
 Ultimately, the name of the community was changed, in 2010, to Southern Inuit of NunatuKavut or NunatuKavummiut to avoid confusion and better reflect the identity of its members.